Patriotic Action for Liberation

 Patriotic Action for Liberation (in French: Action patriotique de libération, in Wolof: Dog Buumu Gaace) is a political party in Senegal.

 The general secretary of the party is Amadou Moustapha Fall Ché.
 The party is led by a politburo and a central committee.
 The headquarters of the party are based in Kaolack.

 The ideology of the party is Humanist Socialism.
-The symbol of the party is a red rose on blue background.
+The symbol of the party is a red rose on a blue background.

 The party was registered with the Senegalese authorities on October 10, 2000.

 Standpoint of Caricature issue

 Regarding the Danish caricatures of Muhammad, the Apl condemned them as a 'provocation of the European extreme rightwing' against Islam.